calyau/maxima/crosscompile-windows/README.txt

 apt-get install g++-mingw-w64-x86-64 cmake nsis wine wine64 automake texlive texlive-plain-generic texlive-xetex rsync p7zip-full g++ gettext python3 tcl pandoc po4a wine32 libgcc-s1:i386 libstdc++6:i386 bsdutils

+If you want to include CCL64 support, a recent wine installation (from winehq.org) is necessary.

 The Mingw compiler comes in two flavors for threading (win32 and posix threads). wxMaxima requires posix threads, so you must reconfigure mingw and select the posix